developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/persistence/index.md

 IMPORTANT:
 For restoration of any enterprise settings to be possible, the device must have been configured with the Zebra persistence framework in advance of the Enterprise Reset reset action.
 This is generally done during the initial device enrollment process.

 Enterprise settings also can be preserved immediately prior to an Enterprise Reset by using the fault tolerance settings of the AirWatch console.
 Zebra recommends that AirWatch customers execute Enterprise Reset in this manner.
-The state of such devices will be returned to their enrolled state in the EMM system (restoring the AirWatch Agent and Service) without intervention only if the device was originally enrolled using a barcode or sideload methodology.
+The state of such devices will be returned to their enrolled state in the EMM system (restoring the AirWatch agent and Service) without intervention only if the device was originally enrolled using a barcode or sideload methodology.

 Devices originally enrolled manually (by typing EMM server name and user credentials) cannot be returned to their enrolled state without further intervention.

-An Enterprise Reset will restore the latest Agent and Service only if the upgrade was performed through the Files/Action -> MDM Agent Upgrade method.
+An Enterprise Reset will restore the latest agent and Service only if the upgrade was performed through the Files/Action -> MDM agent Upgrade method.

 AIRWATCH NOTES
 Devices are available for selection in List View varies by the group filtering settings of an organization.